spacely-ai/spacely-ai-business-api/README.md

 <br><br>

 # Spacely AI Creative Render API

 This document describes how to use the **Spacely AI Creative Render API** for generating creative renders from input images using different styles and options.
-This API is intended for rendering residential spaces, such as living rooms, in various styles.
+This API supports rendering various space types including residential (living rooms, bedrooms, etc.), commercial, exterior, and event spaces in multiple design styles.

 ---